Empress of Mars: Critical reception

 "Empress of Mars" was met with generally positive reviews from television critics.
-The episode received an approval score of 92% on Rotten Tomatoes, the site consensus reading, "'The Empress of Mars' gives fans an entertaining standalone breather between major arcs that makes the most of its leads' considerable chemistry."
+The episode received positive reviews from 92% of 13 critics on Rotten Tomatoes, and the site consensus reads, "'The Empress of Mars' gives fans an entertaining standalone breather between major arcs that makes the most of its leads' considerable chemistry."

 Nivea Serrao of Entertainment Weekly awarded the episode a grade of B+, approving the story and comparing it to Hidden Figures.
 He commented how the episode addresses the issue where "no one side is truly right in the end", and gives the Ice Warriors a definition other than a "clear-cut villain" like the Daleks or Cybermen.
 He stated that Ferdinand Kingsley's character of Catchlove was an "effective villain" with his "fun-to-hate portrayal".
 Gatiss' combination of different themes within the episode was also commented upon in a positive light and the connection between Iraxxa and Bill with their shared gender.

 Zoe Delahunty-Light of SFX Magazine gave the episode three-and-a-half stars out of five.
 She described the episode as "stoic" and "dependable" overall, with an "awkward" beginning and one that "missed the chance to add an extra dimension to its characters".
 Delahunty-Light commented on how the Ice Warriors appeared to be a villain that appeared to want to destroy the soldiers with no solid reason given.
 She praised the return of Alpha Centauri in the episode, finding it a fun reference for long-standing fans of the programme.

 Ross Ruediger of New York Magazine gave the episode a perfect score of 5 out of 5 stars, approving the return of the Ice Warriors after their previous appearance in the seventh series.
 He stated that the episode was an episode dedicated to "honor, loyalty, and redemption", and enjoyed Gatiss' script.
 He commented on how there appeared to be no reason why the TARDIS disappeared from Mars but also complimented how complicated Missy's arc appeared to be, on whether she had redeemed herself or if it was an elaborate plan.
 He stated that the best features of the episode were Adele Lynch's portrayal of Iraxxa, and also the classic movie references throughout the episode.

 Patrick Mulkern from the Radio Times also gave the episode a score of 5 stars out of 5, appreciating the story and stating that it was "well-crafted".
 He liked how Gatiss was able to give more depth to the characters of this episode than the characters that had appeared in previous episodes of the series, and also the complex nature of the Ice Warriors, and how they displayed their typical honour, strength, and loyalty, but were also able to be negotiated with.